MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-cross-dock-items.md

     On the **Cross-Dock Opportunities** page you can see the most important details about the lines requesting the item, such as type of document, quantity requested, and due date.
 This information might help you to decide how much to cross-dock, where to place the items in the cross-dock area, or how to group them.

 4. Choose **Autofill Qty. to Cross-Dock** action to see how the quantities on the receipt lines are calculated.
 When you change the number of items in the **Qty. to Cross-Dock** field on each line, the calculation is updated as you make changes.
 This does not mean that the particular shipment or production order will actually receive the items being suggested for cross-docking, because these manipulations are for testing purposes only.
-The process can be informative, however, if more than one unit of measure is involved.
+The process can be informative, however, if more than one unit of measurement is involved.
 5. If you want to reserve a quantity of the item for a particular order line, place your cursor on that line, and then choose the **Reserve** action.
 On the **Reservation** page, you can now reserve any available quantity of the item for this specific order.
 This reservation is like any other reservation and does not have higher priority because it was created in connection with cross-docking.
 For more information, see [Reserve Items](inventory-how-to-reserve-items.md).
 6. When you are finished recalculating or reserving, choose the **OK** button to bring the calculation as you have revised it into the **Qty. to Cross-Dock** field on the receipt line, or choose the **Cancel** button if you want to return to the warehouse receipt, where you can calculate the cross-dock again if you wish.
 7. Now post the receipt, and you can continue in the put-away instruction as described in steps 3 through 7 in the “To cross-dock items without viewing the opportunities” section.